GodBoii/Pawsitive-Strides/supabase.md

 END;
 $$;

--- NEW RPC function for Dog Walkers to mark a Quick Ride as completed CREATE OR REPLACE FUNCTION public.complete_quick_ride_walker(
+-- RPC function for Dog Walkers to mark a Quick Ride as completed (no changes) CREATE OR REPLACE FUNCTION public.complete_quick_ride_walker(
     p_ride_id uuid
 )